krislee/project2-frontend/README.md

 ## Project Description

-The project will center on a blog for one author.
-The blog author can create new blogs and update existing blogs.
-The homepage will display the most current blog, while users can access all the blogs in the navigation bar.
+This project showcases a travel diary of an author who displays his/her travel experiences.
+The blog author has access to all his/her blogs and can create and update blogs in the navigation bar.
+The homepage will display the most current blog the author created.

-The back-end is built with NodeJS, Express, MongoDB and Mongoose, while the front-end is built with HTML, CSS, and jQuery.
-The project is deployed on Heroku for the server application and Netlify for hosting the project.
+To render the data from the travel journal API I built on the back-end, jQuery is utilized to work in conjuntion with the API to create a friendly one-user blog.
+The project is hosted on Netlify platform, and can be viewed [here](https://klee-ga-project02.netlify.app/).